 Nashville, TN 37219-8469

 c.
-Choose the right classes.
-The minimum requirement is a bachelor’s degree including 150 semester/225 quarter hours of college education.
+Meet Tennessee’s CPA degree and curriculum requirements.
+The minimum requirement is a bachelor’s degree with a total of 150 semester/225 quarter hours of college education.
 These hours will include:

 - At least 30 semester/45 quarter hours in accounting.
 Of these a minimum of 24 semester/36 quarter hours must be at the upper division level